 There's been no evidence of collusion, but there is great evidence of corruption at the highest levels of the DOJ and the FBI.

-And, you know, for example, um, we're expecting an IG report, and it's not coming, but we know the DOJ's had a copy now for two weeks, and that's problematic.
+And, you know, for example, we're expecting an IG report, and it's not coming, but we know the DOJ's had a copy now for two weeks, and that's problematic.

 Well, that's right.

-Well, you have five different parallel scandals underway, uh, and I believe that that the sickness of the system, when it when it's fully laid out, people shocked how truly corrupt and how truly fundamentally dishonest the system was, uh, and how many of these players are really bad people.
+And I believe that the sickness of the system, when it's fully laid out, people are shocked how truly corrupt and how truly fundamentally dishonest the system was and how many of these players are really bad people.

-And uh it's really, really unfortunate.
+And it's really, really unfortunate.

-And I said, Yes, I'm saying the Justice Department is corrupt.
+And I said, yes, I'm saying the Justice Department is corrupt.

-Uh I think people need to look at this stuff.
+I think people need to look at this stuff.

-We're gonna have to enter there.
+We're going to have to end it there.

-It's called Trump's America and the the definitive guide on how we are making America great again and the media doesn't want to tell the story.
+It's called Trump's America and the definitive guide on how we are making America great again.

-Uh Mr. Speaker, good to see you.
+Mr. Speaker, good to see you.

 Thank you for being with us.

-I'm gonna see you tonight on TV.
+I'm going to see you tonight on TV.

 That's correct.